Frequently Asked Questions

-What is MTTR and why is it important?
+What is MTTR and why is it important for engineering teams?

-What is a composite MTTR score and when should I use one?
+What is a composite MTTR score and when should it be used?

 Should different engineering teams have different MTTR targets?